We visited Vancouver only once, but it was enough to fall in love with this bustling city in British Columbia.

 3. Change of Seasons

-You probably think that a change of seasons is not a valid reason to love Vancouver.
+You probably think that a change of seasons is not a valid reason to rave about Vancouver.
 But for someone who lives in Southern California, it really is of great importance.
-Such a simple, common thing as the change of the seasons feels so intimate and special and looks so good in Vancouver.
+Such a simple thing as the change of the seasons feels so intimate and special and looks so good in Vancouver.

-We visited the city in fall and fell in love with Vancouver’s fall colors, ranging from bright red to yellow and orange.
+We visited the city in fall and fell in love with Vancouver’s fall colors that ranged from bright red to yellow and orange.
 City’s parks, numerous suburban alleys and streets presented themselves in a new way this time of the year.
-I couldn’t help but find another reason to love Vancouver with all its fall festiveness.
+Vancouver looked so lovely embraced by all this fall festiveness.

 4. Stanley Park